idleberg/atom-language-nsl/README.md

 ### Building

-As of recently, this package contains a rudimentary build system to translate nsL code into NSIS script and compile it.
-To do so, select *Nsl Assembler: Save & Compile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.
+As of recently, this package contains a rudimentary build system to translate nsL code into NSIS script and transpile it.
+To do so, select *Nsl Assembler: Save & Transpile”* from the [command-palette](https://atom.io/docs/latest/getting-started-atom-basics#command-palette) or use the keyboard shortcut.

 Make sure to specify the path for `nsL.jar` in the package settings.